 Off to Corsica

 We left the Maddalena islands on a sunny morning for the short trip across to Corsica.
+Our plan was to sail south east Corsica aiming for Porto Vecchio.
 The often feisty winds of the Bonafaccio Straits were having a rest day and the most we saw was 6 kts.
-It was one of those ‘nothing to see here days’ with barely a ripple to disturb the sea, however the winds were forecast to return with gusto the next day which impacted our decision of whether to go to Bonafaccio by boat.
+It was one of those ‘nothing to see here days’ with barely a ripple to disturb the sea.
+However the winds were forecast to return with gusto the next day.
+This impacted our decision of whether to go to Bonafaccio by boat.
 We didn’t want to risk getting stuck there if the strong westerly winds came early.

-The day had a chilled vibe to it, so we stopped off for lunch and a swim in the beautiful Ile Cavallo, squeezing in to the narrow cala with other boats far closer than we’d usually be happy with but with no wind there was no dragging risk and the water was so clear we could easily see each boat’s anchor.
-The water was lovely; crystal clear and the fish life the most abundant of what we’d seen in a long time.
+The day had a chilled vibe to it, so we stopped off for lunch and a swim in the beautiful Ile Cavallo.
+We had to squeeze in to the narrow cala with other boats far closer than we’d usually be happy with.
+But with no wind there was minimal dragging risk.
+Plus the water was so clear we could easily see each boat’s anchor.
+The water was lovely and crystal clear.
+The fish life was the most abundant of what we’d seen in a long time.
 The fish were having a good munch on Emerald’s bottom slime, so there was no rush to leave.

 From there we headed to Rondinara Beach for the night.
-It was busy but we found a spot by the entrance and not long after we’d arrived, many boats were heading off elsewhere for the night.
+It was busy but we found a spot by the entrance.
+Not long after we’d arrived, many boats started heading off elsewhere for the night.

-The next morning we continued on to Porto Vecchio, the west winds arriving right on their advertised time an hour after we’d dropped the hook.
-There are two areas for anchoring; the first is on the north side of the ferry berth, in front of the marina, the second on the south side is off a small beach.
+The next morning we continued on to Porto Vecchio.
+Once there, the west winds arrived right on their advertised time an hour after dropping the hook.
+There are two areas for anchoring.
+The first is on the north side of the ferry berth, in front of the marina.
+The second lies on the south side, off a small beach.
 We choose the south side amongst some small yachts on moorings.
 It meant a slightly longer dinghy ride ashore, but was worth it for the peace and calmer waters.
 The north anchorage suffered from much more chop from the stream of boat traffic in and out of the marina.
 However, given the number of yacht wrecks dotted around the shore, it looked like it’s not always so calm and quiet here!

-The next day was confined to ship as we sat out winds of up to 40kt, after that we were able to get ashore and explore.
-We walked up to the walled old town where we realised we wouldn’t be having a lunch time beer. €4.50 for a 33cl drink made us wince and we realised we were most certainly in tourist land now.
+The next day we were confined to ship as we sat out winds of up to 40kt.
+After the winds had passed through we were able to get ashore and explore.
+We walked up to the walled old town where we realised we wouldn’t be having a lunch time beer.
+The €4.50 for a 33cl drink made us wince and we realised we were most certainly in tourist land now.
 The old town was pretty for a wander though and had good views down over the anchorage too.
 The tourist information office was very helpful and I stocked up on leaflets to help plan some inland fun.

-With memories of cross-channel trips to French hypermarkets flashing through our mind, we eagerly headed off to the nearest supermarket, a Casino, ten minutes walk away.
+With memories of cross-channel trips to French hypermarkets flashing through our mind, we eagerly headed off to the nearest supermarket.
+We found a Casino, ten minutes walk away.
 It wasn’t just the air conditioning that tempted me to want to wander the aisles all day, it was the wonderfully extensive selection of French food.
-I could be found dribbling over the cheeses – there was SO much choice with several aisles solely dedicated to cheese.
+There was SO much choice with several aisles solely dedicated to le fromage.
 Meanwhile, Colin pondered how many saucisson he could physically carry back to the boat.
 Once we had the car we would be back for more.

-We were happy with the holding in strong winds so Porto Vecchio became our base whilst we did some touring with a hire car to explore some of the many hiking trails in the hills as well as an adventurous half day canyoning in the Bavella massif.
+We were happy with the holding in strong winds so Porto Vecchio became our base.
+We did some inland touring with a hire car to explore some of the many hiking trails in the hills.
+I also had an adventurous half day canyoning in the Bavella massif.
 Those tales will follow in the next blog.

 Porto Vecchio sits in a very scenic spot, with several sandy beaches nearby and ringed by hills.
-Along the northern side of the bay rise steep, tree covered mountains which create a spiky horizon; lovely as the sun sets behind it.
+Along the northern side of the bay rise steep, tree covered mountains which create a spiky horizon.
+It was lovely to see as the sun set behind it.

 The town didn’t have an easy start to life.
 The Genoese arrived in the 1500s and built the fortress on the hill, within which sits today’s old town.
 However, the malaria infested swamps of the flat land and pirate attacks saw off the early settlers.
-After sporadic use as a stronghold in various battles, it became a sleepy town where mountain shepherds and small traders came to live during the winters.
+After sporadic use as a stronghold in various battles, it became a sleepy town.
+Mountain shepherds and small traders came to live there during the winters.

-It’s fortunes began to improve from 1795 when the swamps were utilised for salt production but it wasn’t until World War II that the swamps were finally cleared of malaria.
+Its fortunes began to improve from 1795 when the swamps were utilised for salt production.
+However, it wasn’t until World War II that the swamps were finally cleared of malaria.
 The salt industry has now shut down and the old pans have become the home of wading birds, pleasant for an easy walk.
-A few cork trees dot the landscape, their bark is still harvested for use in making tourist souvenirs.
+A few cork trees dot the landscape, and their bark is still harvested for use in making tourist souvenirs.

 We returned the car on the morning of Bastille Day.
-Everyone was in a jolly mood and the airport was really busy compared to when we’d picked it up – was this the start of the French holidays?
-Most of the car hire cabins had big queues outside, but luckily for us, the Budget office only had one person in the queue so the return was done quickly and we could get on the next bus back to Porto Vecchio.
+Everyone was in a jolly mood and the airport was very busy compared to earlier in the week.
+Was this the start of the French holidays?
+Most of the car hire cabins had big queues outside, but luckily for us, the Budget office only had one person in the queue.
+As a result the return was done quickly and we caught the next bus back to Porto Vecchio.
 We were back in time to watch the military parade at the war memorial before heading back to the boat for lunch.

-The next day there was to be another round of fireworks and another band on the nearby beach of San Ciprianu, but this time the band was a Pink Floyd cover so we had to go.
+The next day there was another round of fireworks and live music on the nearby beach of San Ciprianu.
+This time the band was a Pink Floyd cover.
+We had to go.
 It was also the Football World Cup final which perhaps kept many away from their boats and left us with an un-busy anchorage.
 We popped ashore to watch the second half where the French were well on their way to victory and it was fun to see their celebrations.
 That evening we settled down with a rug on the sand and a bottle of wine, right in front of the middle of the stage for an awesome cover experience.
 The lead singer even had a look of Roger Waters about him.

 Another late night, and another early morning.
-We had to get back to Porto Vecchio for my horse riding trip the next day and westerly winds were forecast which would be right on the nose.
+We had to get back to Porto Vecchio for my horse riding trip the next day.
+However, westerly winds were forecast which would be right on the nose.
 So we got up early, got ourselves back to our previous anchor spot and guess what – no wind!

 Swimming With Horses

 When I was a little girl I couldn’t get enough of horses and as an adult I still like to have an occasional equine fix.
 Last year I took a ride through Capadoccia, this year there was a chance to go swimming with a horse at the nearby A Staffa stables.
 It was an early start as the ride went to a popular tourist beach and they wanted to be there before it became too busy.
-I’d hoped to go when we had the car but they were fully booked on those days so it was a 5am wake up and a 40 minute walk to the stables.
+I’d hoped to go when we had the car but unfortunately they were fully booked on those days.
+So I had a 5am wake up and a 40 minutes walk to the stables.
 The things we do for fun.

-Once there we were handed brushes, saddles and bridles and directed to our horse.
+Once there the staff handed out brushes, saddles and bridles and directed us to our horse.
 Mine was Jason, a piebald who looked like he’d been enjoying some good rolls in a dusty field.
-After a good brush he was looking a little smarter.
-My limited French meant there were moments when I was left not knowing what was going on but the ride leader did her best to explain in English when I asked.
-Horses ready we mounted up and were off for the ride to the beach.
+After a good brush he looked a little smarter.
+My limited French meant there were moments when I was left not knowing what was going on.
+However, the ride leader did her best to explain in English when I asked.
+With horses ready we mounted up and were off for the ride to the beach.
 We passed through pretty meadows and groves of trees with chances for a regular trot.
-I was pleased my rhythm hadn’t completely deserted me; my still bruised coccyx was especially pleased.
-Jason was a bit of a plodder so needed a regular chivvy on but otherwise he was a good and patient horse.
+I was pleased my rhythm hadn’t completely deserted me and my still bruised coccyx was especially pleased.
+Jason was a bit of a plodder.
+He needed a regular chivvy on but otherwise he was a good and patient horse.

 At the beach we took off saddles, stripped down to our swim wear and mounted up again, now bareback.
 A gentle nudge and Jason was walking into the sea and soon we were deep enough for my feet to brush the cool water.
-Each horse was then taken in turn into deeper water for a chance to stand on their back and then dive into the sea.
+The leader then took each horse in turn into deeper water.
+There we had the chance to stand on their back and then dive into the sea.
 Mounted again, we then went off for a swim.
 I think Jason preferred just watching to swimming.
 But it was a really special moment for me even just standing in the clear water, feet swishing, me and horse.